LGBTQ bishops: Historical context

 It was customary in the past for individuals – whether clergy or not – to remain secretive (in the closet) about their sexual orientation and activity.
 This was mainly because there was generally low tolerance for homosexuality across society, and those caught faced severe criminal sanctions (often including death).
-Nor is it straightforward to identify individuals before the 19th century as homosexual or "gay" in the modern sense of the world.
+Nor is it straightforward to identify individuals before the 19th century as homosexual or "gay" in the modern sense of the word.

 Nevertheless, as far back as the sixth century (CE) the Greek chronicler John Malalas wrote about Isaiah, Bishop of Rhodes and Alexander, Bishop of Diospolis in Thracia who had been punished by the Prefect of Thrace (Victor) for "homosexual practices".
 Isaiah was tortured severely and exiled, while Alexander had his genitals amputated and was subsequently paraded around the city on a litter.
 As a result, the Emperor Justinian decreed that all caught for pederasty should have their genitals amputated.
 Many homosexual men were arrested in the wake of this, and died from their injuries.
 An atmosphere of fear followed.

 In the eleventh century, Ralph, Archbishop of Tours in France had his lover Jean installed as Bishop of Orléans in France.
 Neither Pope Urban II, nor his successor Paschal II took action to depose either man from the episcopacy.

 Baldric of Dol (c.
 1050 – 1130), abbot of Bourgueil and subsequently Bishop of Dol-en-Bretagne in France, wrote passionate letters to a man simply called "Walter": "If you wish to take up lodging with me, I will divide my heart and breast with you.
 I will share with you anything of mine that can be divided; If you command it, I will share my very soul."

 Several of the poems of Marbodius of Rennes (died 1123), Bishop of Rennes in France, speak of handsome boys and homosexual desires although stop short of consummating physical relationships (An Argument Against Copulation Between People of Only One Sex).
 Poems, such as the one where he sent an urgent demand that his beloved return if he wished the speaker to remain faithful to him, have been interpreted to indicate that more than poetic invention was involved.